howsoai/platform-installation-examples/vault-certmanager/README.md

 helm upgrade --install --namespace vault  --create-namespace --version 0.28.1 --values vault-certmanager/manifests/vault.yaml vault hashicorp/vault --wait
 ```

-> Note: This is a demo to show the integration with Howso Platform and cert-manger securing Vault properly is deliberately not part of the example.
+> Note: This is a demo to show the integration with cert-manager and Howso Platform.
+Securing Vault properly is deliberately not part of the example; for instance, using a single key share, and storing in a local file is for expediency.

 Initialize vault, and save the key and root token.
 ```sh